pier-oliviert/ecrire/README.md

 Like everything else, code highlighting works out in the live preview as well.
 Line numbers and all!

-=== Draft and publishing
+### Draft and publishing

 Like any blog engine worth its pinch of salt, Ecrire saves as a draft by default so you can write your post as you wish.
 When you're ready, simply press the arrow on the left of **Save** and click the publish button!

-=== Customize your blog
+### Customize your blog

 Customization is important and it shouldn't be hard to make minor changes to the look and feel of you blog.
 You should be able to infuse a dose of your personality without breaking a sweat.
 Ecrire was built using clean and modular HTML code so you can easily find your way around HTML, CSS and Javascript.
 Customize away!

-=== Alpha!!!
+### Alpha!!!

 This project is still in it's infancy and while everything you've read so far is working, there's still bugs, enhancements and features that are missing.
-Even though it's an alpha, this engine has been working flawlessly on <a href="http://pothibo.com">pothibo.com</a> for the last 2 months.
+Even though it's an alpha, this engine has been working flawlessly on [http://pothibo.com](pothibo.com) for the last 2 months.
 So try it out, leave issues if you find any or even submit a PR, more the merrier!

-=== Getting started
+### Getting started

 All the information you need to install this blog engine is found on the Wiki.

-=== Licence
+### Licence

 The MIT License (MIT)